This uncomplicated soup is nourishing, comforting and warming, with no other flavours except cauliflower, potato, and black pepper.

 This recipe is another from Meenakshi Ammal’s books Cook and See.
 It is a plain rasam, very simple and quick to make as it does not contain any significant amount of toor dal.
 She has three methods for making this rasam, each one treats the 1 teaspoon of toor dal that it does contain, in a different way.
-I have detailed Method 1 and included the other 2 methods in the Recipe Notes at the end of the recipe.
+This is Method 1, Method 2 is here, and I’ve included the other method in the Recipe Notes at the end of the recipe.

 Continue reading “Kottu Rasam | Plain Simple Rasam | First Method”

 Meenakshi Ammal was an amazing woman.
 In 1950, in India, no one thought it a great idea for a woman — imagine that! a woman! — to write an entire book of recipes.
 Today we cook her plain dal rasam.